-At a penny shy of £60 at the time of writing, this is an appealing option for those looking to investigate the joys of shooting on film.
+This is an appealing and affordable option for those looking to investigate the joys of shooting on film.
 The Sprocket Rocket from a few years back has just recently been updated in the Sprocket Rocket Red 2.0.
 As the memorable name suggests, the original Rocket has been given a bright new crimson red coat and now has more durable aluminium film advance knobs.
 But, as with its predecessor, the latest generation of the Sprocket Rocket has still been designed with one thing in mind: capturing the biggest photos possible on 35mm film with a sprocket-exposing frame and a panoramic perspective.
 Key features include 30mm focal length, aperture range between f/10.8 and f/16, a tripod mount and a hot shoe mount.
 Focus ranges from a ‘macro’ 0.6 metres to infinity, so plenty of potential here.

 Using a Lomo camera doesn’t have to involve wondering where to get your film processed, as, capitalising on the success of Fuji’s Instax camera and film range, Lomography itself now offers instant camera alternatives.
 This option’s a close rival to Fuji’s Instax Wide 300, thanks to the wider format prints it outputs and the four AA batteries required for power.
 The viewfinder here is in a different location compared to its near Fujifilm doppelganger, but it’s still relatively bulky with limited controls.
 We do, however, get dedicated buttons for disabling the flash and adjusting exposure between +/- 1EV.
 The best results are to be had with the exposure dialled down and flash disabled.
 Complete with selfie mirror on the front and a large ridged lever for the shutter release, a lens ring allows for the focal distance to be dialled in between 0.6 metres and infinity.
 Bond ally ‘Q’ must have had a hand in the design here, as the lens cap houses a CR2025E lithium cell that allows it to double as a remote.
 Clever!